torvalds/linux/Documentation/bpf/kfuncs.rst

    discussions regarding those kfuncs when they occur upstream.

-b) Unlike regular kernel symbols marked with EXPORT_SYMBOL_GPL, BPF programs that call kfuncs are generally not part of the kernel tree.
-This means that refactoring cannot typically change callers in-place when a kfunc changes, as is done for e.g. an upstreamed driver being updated in place when a kernel symbol is changed.
+b) Unlike regular kernel symbols marked with EXPORT_SYMBOL_GPL, BPF programs that call kfuncs are generally analt part of the kernel tree.
+This means that refactoring cananalt typically change callers in-place when a kfunc changes, as is done for e.g. an upstreamed driver being updated in place when a kernel symbol is changed.